Out-of-Equilibrium Photon Production in the Late Stages of Relativistic Heavy-Ion Collisions: Introduction

 Photons are emitted at all stages of the collision -- from the very early moments to that of the very last radiative decay.
 As a consequence one has to create a distinction between "decay" and "direct" photons.
 The former is the largest source of photons, coming from hadronic decays, while the latter are produced dynamically via interactions of charged particles in the medium and elemental collisions and are obtained experimentally via the subtraction of the decay photons from the full spectrum.
 Direct photons, albeit being a small part of the total, contain the most information on the space-time evolution of the interacting medium.

 The earliest sources of direct photons are those produced in hard partonic interactions at the impact of the nuclei.
 These so-called ``prompt photons'' completely dominate the direct (non-decay) photon signal at large transverse momentum \pt~\cite{Adler:2005ig,Adam:2015lda}, although their contribution to lower \pt{} demands progress in measurements and in theory.\footnote{Measurements are scarce for direct photons with \pt~$\lesssim 2$ GeV produced in high-energy proton-proton collisions.
 On the other hand, collinear perturbative QCD calculations --- which can describe very well high-\pt{} photon measurements~\cite{Aurenche:2006vj} --- are known to break down at low \pt.
 Photon fragmentation functions are an additional source of uncertainty for lower \pt{} prompt photons.~\cite{Klasen:2014xfa,*Klasen:2013mga}} Photons are also produced in out-of-equilibrium processes in the earlier stages of the plasma.
 These ``pre-equilibrium photons'' have been the object of significant attention over the past years~\cite{Garcia-Montero:2019kjk,*Churchill:2020uvk,*Garcia-Montero:2019vju,*Monnai:2019vup, *Gale:2020dum,*Gale:2020xlg,*Hauksson:2017udm,*Greif:2016jeb,*Oliva:2017pri,*Bhattacharya:2015ada}.
+In the \pt{} range emphasized in this study, we expect pre-equilibrium photons to play a lesser role, as late-stage photons will have a larger $v_2$.
+However, their contribution should be quantified with an integrated hybrid approach; such studies have begun \cite{Gale:2021emg}.
 Once the interacting medium approaches local equilibrium, its evolution can be described with hydrodynamics; and \textit{thermal} photons are produced as black-body radiation of the plasma.
 During this hydrodynamic expansion, the medium cools down and later reconfines into a gas of hadrons.
 Eventually, the hydrodynamical description of this interacting medium has to be connected to hadronic transport, which provides a more realistic description for a dilute gas of hadrons and, importantly, allows for a dynamical freeze-out.
 During this last stage of the evolution, photons are produced continually from hadronic interactions and decays throughout this expansion and dilution of the medium.
 In this work, we focus on the direct photons emitted in binary mesonic interactions as well as bremsstrahlung from mesonic scatterings in a hadronic transport approach.